-3. 9- in-1 (8-in-one+Coronavirus).
+4. 9- in-1 (8-in-one+Coronavirus).

-4. Kennel Cough vaccination is given separately.
+5. Kennel Cough vaccination is given separately.

 KENNEL COUGH VACCINES are recommended for breeders, pet

 6. Rabies is permitted in Singapore resident dogs.

 Consult your veterinarian as the disease situation may be vary in

 antibodies in the colostrum usually protects the puppies for the first

 few weeks of life.